 Mezcal can be made of many different agave types.
 The type of agave is one way to categorize a Mezcal.
 On top of the agave, there are also categories for age.
 Those are similar to Tequila and consist of Joven, Reposado, Añejo, and Extra Añejo.

 Regarding the Mezcal production process, there are three different categories.
 They range from modern to very traditional.
 Those categories, defined by the Consejo Regulador del Mezcal, are Mezcal, Mezcal Artesanale, and Mezcal Ancestral.

 The first category is the most industrial and allows the usage of the newest equipment for roasting and steel fermentation vessels.
 If you prefer the traditional methods like roasting in pit ovens, Mezcal Ancestral is for you.

 For a more detailed explanation, read this article about the different types of Mezcal.

 Although sometimes referred to as Tequila worm, the worm in the bottle is only found in Mezcal bottles.
 Also, technically, the worm is not a worm but a moth larva, yet, typically called maguey worm, and lives on agave plants.

 The legend says that in the 50s, a Mezcalero found a maguey worm in a batch of Mezcal.
-Thinking the presence of the larva improved the taste, he placed a maguey worm in each bottle as a marketing strategy.
-This strategy was such a huge success that other manufacturers followed soon and it became a popular marketing strategy.
+Thinking the presence of the larva had improved the taste, he placed a maguey worm in each bottle.
+This was such a huge success that other manufacturers followed soon and it became a popular marketing strategy.